Image Credit: Justin Tang / THE CANADIAN PRESS. Retrieved from The Star.

 This guide provides help for Sheridan students studying topics related to the Indigenous People's of Canada.
-Below, you'll find lists of resources that are available through the Sheridan Library, or on the web.
-Use the tabs across the top of the page for additional information for your research.
+Use the tabs across the top of the page to discover library and open sources for your research.

-Before you start your search, keep in mind that over the years various names have been given to the original inhabitants of Canada and other indigenous groups around the world.
-As a result, any of the following terms could be used:
+Before you start your search, keep in mind that over the years various names have been used to refer to the original inhabitants of Canada and other Indigenous groups around the world.
+As a result, any of the following terms could be useful in your search:

-In addition to these, indigenous peoples can also be identified by anglicized names for specific nations or bands (ex.
+In addition to these, Indigenous peoples are often identified by anglicized names for specific nations or bands (ex.
 Iroquois, Huron), linguistic or cultural groups (ex.
-Prairie or Woodlands tribes), or by the names they call themselves in their own language (ex.
+Prairie or Woodlands tribes), or by their traditional names (ex.
 Anishinaabe, Haudenosaunee).
 For the full list of First Nations bands, see Aboriginal Affairs and Northern Development Canada > First Nation Profiles.
 For a list and description of common nations and cultural groups in Canada, see Historica Canada > Aboriginal Peoples.

-While most of our content is online, you may find it helpful to use one of our print books, DVDs and reference works.
-Our printed materials are organized by call number, which corresponds to a subject area.
+While most of our resources are online, you may find it helpful to use one of our print books, DVDs and reference works.
+Printed materials are organized by call number.
 The call number can be found on the spine of the book.